 The longer response is based on a lifetime of learning from both my own experiences and those of others.

 I enjoy continuous learning and my personal and professional growth is a priority for me.
-I have experienced lots of learning growth establishing three enterprises, building a social media brand, building a powerful womens network and stepping up to visibly and vocally own the brand feminist.
+I have experienced lots of learning growth as I’ve established two businesses, built a social media brand, built a powerful womens network and stepped up to visibly and vocally own the term feminist.

 Perhaps some of you reading this who know me well have just choked, as you may have seen me as an avowed feminist from the word go.
 I don’t disagree.